lhduc02/lhduc02/README.md

 I'm a lifelong learner who takes great responsibility for my work.
 I am particularly interested in Machine Learning and Big Data Techniques.

-With six months of experience as a Data Analyst Intern at PPCLINK Mobile, I understand the data analysis process and the appropriate tools for the procedure.
-I have accumulated all the necessary knowledge to do a good job as a Data Analyst.

 ---

 ### Languages, Libraries and Tools: